 Note: This lab does not work well in humid conditions.
-Moisture conduction of allows charge preventing static charges from building up.
-One way to combat this problem is to clean and dry the rods , silk, and fur.
-Before attempting this experiment, clean the rods with alcohol. which removes moisture. and dry the silk and the fur with the You will probably need hair dryer. to repeat this process again as moisture from your hands gets on the rods, silk, and fur.
+Moisture allows conduction of charge preventing static charges from building up.
+One way to combat this problem is to clean and dry the rods, silk, and fur.
+Before attempting this experiment, clean the rods with alcohol, which removes moisture, and dry the silk and the fur with the hair dryer.
+You will probably need to repeat this process again as moisture from your hands gets on the rods, silk, and fur.